 Sean Rakidzich, from Million Dollar Renter, says don’t let rising interest rates and a recession and this “summer slowdown” spook ya.
 Not everybody’s quitting Airbnb.
 And yes, whether you’re buying properties and listing them, or doing rental arbitrage or even cohosting, it’s still a viable business.
-Even here midway through 2022, as markets melt and bubbles burst and I feel like I’ve basically been put through a meat grinder and turned into a nugget.
+Even here in 2023, as markets melt and bubbles burst and I feel like I’ve basically been put through a meat grinder and turned into a nugget.

 But why’s Sean qualified to talk ya off the ledge?
 Because he does about $3 million a year in the short-term rental space and he’s made more than $10 million on Airbnb alone.
 And he claims, despite all the worldly drama, his company’s still growing.
 So why aren’t his competitors so lucky?
 Sean’s identified three main reasons.
 “Number one is, they assume their Airbnb business is gonna run just like a normal real estate business.
 And that cannot be farther from the truth.”

 You have to stop thinking about it as real estate and make it about hospitality, apparently.
 You want that ease of check-in, like you’d have with a hotel; the concierge service; the shampoo, the conditioner, the coffee, the ability to log in and stream Netflix on the TV, right?
 All of that stuff that lets someone come in, drop their bags, stay the night and leave, while making it as easy as possible on them.
 See the difference?
 As opposed to thinking only about numbers and cash flow, like a typical investor?